-Fremantle is renowned for its creative culture, spend a day exploring West End galleries, artists collectives and boutiques.
-The day finishes with drinks on the rooftop with 360 degree views over Fremantle.
+Fremantle is renowned for its creative culture.
+Explore West End galleries, artists collectives and boutiques, and finish your day with rooftop drinks and 360 degree views over Fremantle.

 9 AM | Breakfast

 Start your day with breakfast at your choice of cafes and breakfast spots along the Cappuccino Strip or the West End.